Residential Zoned Land Tax

 View Draft Map button

-Longford County Council has prepared an annual draft map of the land considered to be in scope for the RZLT as of January 1 2024.
+Longford County Council has prepared an annual draft map for 2026, identifying the land considered to be in scope for the RZLT as of 1 January 2025.

 The annual draft map is available to view here, or at Áras an Chontae, Great Water Street, Longford, N39 NH56.